Tesla has updated its solar panel offering with new pricing and it now claims to be “one-third less expensive than the average solar industry” prices.

 It might be the first time that a product other than a vehicle is featured first on Tesla’s website, which says a lot about Tesla’s commitment to expanding its solar business.

-Tesla Solar and energy storage products might be a great solution for your home or business, and you can use our code (frederic5610) for a $250 award on your solar roof or Tesla solar panel installation.
+Tesla Solar and energy storage products might be a great solution for your home or business, and you can use our code (frederic5610) for a $100 award on your solar roof or Tesla solar panel installation after activation of the system.
 However, we suggest getting quotes from more than one installer to make sure you get the best energy solution for your place.
 UnderstandSolar is a great free service to link you to top-rated solar installers in your region for personalized solar estimates for free.
 Tesla also offers price matching now, so it’s important to shop for the best quotes.

 FTC: We use income earning auto affiliate links.
 More.